United Abominations: Album artwork

 All artwork for the album was selected from a contest held by DeviantArt.
 The contestants were asked to design a new version of Vic Rattlehead, the band mascot which appears on nearly every Megadeth album cover.
 Mustaine chose from the top 11 finalists to be included in the CD booklet.
 The cover was unveiled in August 2006, of which the image depicts the United Nations headquarters in flames and being destroyed by flying oil barrels.
 Rattlehead and the "Angel of Deth" are pictured in the foreground.
 Although the cover of the CD was not the contest's winner, Mustaine chose it as his favorite picture and wanted it for the cover.
 No band photographs were taken for the CD booklet, leaving the entire design as fan-made artwork.
-The album cover was made digitally using dated equipment with dated programs.
+The album cover was made digitally using dated equipment with dated programs, created by John Lorenzi.
 The contest in which he had taken part of had stiff competition; for example Ed Repka and Hugh Syme were contestants.